ManuelEnoh/Automated-Market-Risk-Monitor-NVIDIA-vs-Gold-/README.md

 2.  **Value at Risk (VaR 95%):** The "Worst Case Scenario".
     * *Example:* A VaR of -3.5% means that 95% of the time, the daily loss won't exceed 3.5%.

-## How to Run this Project
-If you want to reproduce these results:

 *Created by **Emmanuel ENOH** – Data Analyst & Engineer*